 When upgrading or renewal of a vehicle authorised using the national process or an infrastructure subsystem, you should send a description of the project to the Swedish Transport Agency, at least for major projects or projects where the safety level may be affected.
 We will decide if there is a need for a new authorisation of the modified subsystem and which functions that have to be reassessed in the project.
 Only modified functions and interfaces to these functions should be reassessed in a project.
 You are always welcome to contact the Swedish Transport Agency for clarifications.

 The notified bodies are notified to assess subsystems according to one or more TSIs.
 All NoBos are listed on the Commission website "NANDO", New Approach Notified and Designated Organisations (see external links on the right).
 On this website, you can find notified bodies searching by directives (e.g. the interoperability directive (EU) 2015/797).
 You will also find for which subsystems each NoBo is notified.

 Who can apply?

 The applicant for a vehicle authorisation may be the contracting entity or the manufacturer, or their authorised representative within the Community.
 For infrastructure, the constructer or the contracting entity may be the applicant.
 The applicant is responsible for sending all necessary documentation to the Swedish Transport Agency or the European Union Agency for Railways.
 The Swedish Transport Agency always addresses the authorisation decision of a subsystem to the applicant.

-An authorised subsystem is allowed to be put into service and to be used by all operators who have safety certificates or a safety authorisation for the operation of the relevant types of subsystems.
+An authorised subsystem is allowed to be put into service or put on the market and to be used by all operators who have safety certificates or a safety authorisation for the operation of the relevant types of subsystems.
 The operator has to apply the conditions and the manuals specified in the authorisation.